 A big lesson we learnt in bathroom design is the value of free space to create the sense of luxury.
 By that we mean, downsizing your vanity or bath can often create a more luxe feel because there isn’t a sense of being cramped.
 It’s a strange thing to get your head around when so often we’re told ‘bigger is better’.

-Design lead and and founder of YOLK Interior Design, Nicola Smith, demonstrates the value of space in a bathroom in this recently completed project.
+Design lead and founder of YOLK Interior Design, Nicola Smith, demonstrates the value of space in this recently completed classic bathroom project.

 Related article: 15 stunning bathrooms that don’t use white tiles